You can click on each image to enlarge them.

 BEST TIME TO GO

 Go to the main location, drive, walk, or bike the eight-mile loop out into the ocean.
-Several different areas are considered the refuge, but you want the main loop road for the best bird photography.
+Several areas are considered the refuge, but the main loop road is ideal for the best bird photography.
 BEWARE!
-The green flies come out to get you on humid, hot summer days.
-Bug spray is not enough.
+Bug spray is not enough for the green flies we mentioned above.
 We do not recommend going on a high-humidity day.
 Our green friends love humidity.
 The bugs bite, and it’s not fun.

 It is also a Sunrise and Sunset photography location – check out our sunset image above.